-In order to describe the structures of the SiO2 α and β cristobalite phases, it is easiest to start by considering the "ideal cristobalite" structure, which is constructed by placing Si atoms in a diamond structure with oxygen atoms located midway between each pair of nearest-neighbor Si atoms.
-This structure has the space group Fd3m (O_h^7) and has two formula units per primitive unit cell.
+In order to describe the structures of the SiO2 $\alpha$ and $\beta$ cristobalite phases, it is easiest to start by considering the "ideal cristobalite" structure, which is constructed by placing Si atoms in a diamond structure with oxygen atoms located midway between each pair of nearest-neighbor Si atoms.
+This structure has the space group $Fd\bar{3}m$ ( $O_h^7$ ) and has two-formula units per primitive unit cell.
 Each Si atom with its four surrounding O atoms forms a tetrahedron, so the whole structure can be visualized as a network of tetrahedra connected at their apices.

-The generally accepted structure of α -cristobalite is arrived at by starting from the ideal structure and making nearly rigid rotations of the tetrahedra about [100] and [010] axes (in the original diamond cubic frame), leading to a tetragonal structure with its axis along \hat{z} .
-This is illustrated in Fig. 1(a), but in the conventional tetragonal frame, related to the original cubic frame by a 45° rotation about \hat{z} .
+The generally accepted structure of $\alpha$ cristobalite is arrived at by starting from the ideal structure and making nearly rigid rotations of the tetrahedra about [100] and [010] axes (in the original diamond cubic frame), leading to a tetragonal structure with its axis along $\hat{z}$ .
+This is illustrated in Fig. 1(a), but in the conventional tetragonal frame, related to the original cubic frame by a 45° rotation about $\hat{z}$ .
 The tetrahedral rotations are also accompanied by small strains and tetrahedral translations needed to keep the apices coincident, as would be expected from enforcement of the rigid-unit constraints.
-The space group of the structure is $P4_12_12$ (D_4^4), and since the four rotations shown in Fig. 1(a) are all differ-
+The space group of the structure is $P4_12_12$ ( $D_4^4$ ), and since the four rotations shown in Fig. 1(a) are all different, the number of formula units per primitive unit cell is now increased to four.